CapObvios/Depth-Map-Visualizer/README.md

 ### Options and input
 **required:**
    `--depthPath` – path to the depth file.
-Depth file is required to be stored in a 16bit `.png` format in millimeter scale.
+Depth file is required to be stored in a 16bit integer `.png` format in millimeter scale (kinect).
 It is then converted to float and divided by 1000 to obtain meters.
 Defaults to `'depth.png'`.
 **optional:**
    `--texturePath` – path to the texture file.
 Defaults to empty string.
 If not defined, `.mtl` will not be created.
    `--objPath` – output path and name of `.obj` file.
 Defaults to `model.obj`.
 If path or file doesn't exist, they will be created.